 AJ broke in.
 “It’s called anthropophagy, and it’s not unheard of, just really abnormal, but hey, anthropologist Marvin Harris had some theories that the reason the Aztecs ate hearts was because it was stock full of protein, and protein in the diet ensured successful civilizations.”

-Greer said, “I vote a little of both.
+Ingrid said, “I vote a little of both.
 But, anyway, Sayid, we have our protocol too, and everything that happened today was on par with procedure.”

 Husky nodded.
 He was adamant on that fact.